samuel-deng/math4ml_su24/syllabus.md

 page, to be updated as the class progresses.

 ## Assignments and Grading Policy
 This course will be evaluated on the basis of five weekly problem sets and a final project.
-There are no exams.
+For the Summer B session, there are no exams.

+In the full course offering, we anticipate three exams for each third of the course (one exam for linear algebra, one exam for calculus and optimization, and one exam for probability theory).

 ### Problem Sets